vilgaxDev/admin-_dashboard-/README.md

-# Welcome to your Lovable project
+# Welcome to your Beachways Admin dashboard project

 ## Project info